Karl Stefanovic: Nine Network

 In 2000, Stefanovic moved to the Nine Network as a reporter and back-up presenter for Nine News in Brisbane.
 He received a Queensland Media Award for Best News Coverage for his report on the Childers backpacker hostel fire in 2000.
 His reports on the 2001 Warragamba bushfires from Sussex Inlet in January 2002 led to his appointment to Nine's Sydney newsroom, and he was involved in the coverage of the 2003 Canberra bushfires.

 In February 2005, Stefanovic replaced Today host Steve Liebmann.
 He has been a fill-in host on A Current Affair for Tracy Grimshaw.
 In 2006, he participated in the Nine Network reality television show Torvill and Dean's Dancing on Ice.
 He eventually made it to the grand final of the show, but was beaten by Jake Wall by a viewer poll.
 In 2008, Stefanovic took over as host of Nine Network's Carols by Candlelight with Lisa Wilkinson replacing longtime host Ray Martin.
 He continued to host Carols by Candlelight until 2012, when he was replaced by David Campbell.

 In 2011, along with his hosting role at Today, Stefanovic was a contributing reporter on 60 Minutes.
 He also hosted a Sunday evening edition of A Current Affair (ACA Sunday).

 In December 2011, he was a crew member aboard racing supermaxi yacht Investec LOYAL when it won line honours in the 2011 Sydney to Hobart Yacht Race.
 Stefanovic hosted the Nine Network's evening reports on the 2012 London Olympics.
 In December 2013, he was a crew member aboard supermaxi yacht Perpetual Loyal in the 2013 Sydney to Hobart Yacht Race, with his other celebrity crew members, Larry Emdur, Guillaume Brahimi, Tom Slingsby, Phil Waugh and Jude Bolton.

 In October 2015, Stefanovic hosted the television panel show The Verdict on the Nine Network.
 The weekly show mixed elements of successful programs The Project and Q&A but courted controversy with its line-up of panelists.

-In July 2017, Stefanvoic began hosting This Time Next Year on the Nine Network.
+In July 2017, Stefanovic began hosting This Time Next Year on the Nine Network.

 In December 2018, it was announced that Stefanovic would not be returning as a co-host of Today in 2019.

 In November 2019, the Nine Network announced that Stefanovic would be returning to Today as co-host from January 2020 alongside Weekend Today co-host and 60 Minutes reporter Allison Langdon.

 In June 2020, Stefanovic celebrated 20 years with the Nine Network.
+His contract is due to end in December 2026.

+On 24 June 2026, The Sydney Morning Herald reported that Stefanovic was involved in negotiations with the Nine Network to leave the network following an interview on his podcast (which is independent of the network) with British far-right activist Tommy Robinson.

+On 26 June 2026, the Nine Network confirmed that Stefanovic would leave the network "immediately".